-EveryDollar has two options, free and Plus – Plus comes at an annual fee of $99.
+EveryDollar has two options, free and Plus – Plus comes at an annual fee of $129 and now includes access to Dave Ramsey's Financial Peace University.
 With the free version of EveryDollar, you will need to manually enter all of your transactions, but EveryDollar Plus will link them for you.

 5. Moneydance - Best non-cloud based